software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 20
+> Exercise 16
 >
 > Implement a REST API endpoint for _getting the questions of a quiz_.
+The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?difficulty=Easy`.
 Return an appropriate HTTP status code and error message in the following error cases:
 >
 > - Quiz with the provided id does not exist
 > - Quiz with the provided id is not published